xebialabs-community/xlr-xldeploy-plugin/README.md

   * `applicationId` - ID of the application to query for latest package version
   * `stripApplications` - Whether to strip "Applications/" from the beginning of the returned package ID
   * `packageId` - Return value with the latest package ID
-+ CLI Config (Global Configuration)
-  * `CLI Home` - Home directory where XL Deploy CLI is installed
-  * `XLD Host` - Host the CLI should connect to DEFAULT will work if on the same server as XL Deploy
-  * `XLD Port` - Port for XL Deploy server.
-DEFAULT will work if using the default XL Deploy port
-  * `XLD Context` - XLD CLI context.
-If no context is needed then DEFAULT will be fine
-  * `XLD Proxy Host` - Proxy host if needed.
-  * `XLD Proxy Port` - Proxy Port if needed.
-  * `XLD Socket timeout` - Connection timeout to XL Deploy
-  * `XLD User Name` - User name to connect to XL Deploy
-  * `XLD Password` - Password to connect to XL Deploy

 + Create CI
   * `server` - Server to query